Rubbish, Recycling & More

 - 64-Gallon Recycling can: $70.00

-Beachwood City Ordinance 660.21 Rubbish Rules states that no person shall:
+Beachwood City Ordinance 660.21 Rubbish Rules (PDF) states that no person shall:

 - Place rubbish and recycling carts for collection before 6:00 PM the evening preceding the collection day scheduled by the Director of Public Works, or after 7:30 AM the day of your rubbish collection